Transfer Learning: How to Maximise Data Potential

 Additionally, find out how Monolith, and previously trained models, can reduce testing, improve learning, and ultimately provide value to our customers here.

-Watch Webinar With Honeywell
+Watch webinar with Honeywell

 learn how honeywell uses transfer learning strategies and benefits from previously trained modelsto extract features automatically and see resukts